-Clay or the police can help contact the Tuaregs; Clay will be more enthusiastic.
-It shouldn't be too difficult, although it may take some tactful queries or expenditure of some cash.
-The city is ringed with a number of Tuareg encampments, and local guides cheerfully offer tourists the chance to visit one, see genuine desert nomad life, and try real nomad cooking.
-Of course, tracking down the correct group may take more work.
+The next obvious step is to contact the Tuaregs who found Frankelle.
+Either Clay or the local police can help with this; Clay will be more enthusiastic.
+It shouldnĴt be too difficult, although it may take some tactful asking around or expenditure of some cash.
+The city is actually ringed with a number of Tuareg encampments, and local guides cheerfully offer tourists the chance to visit one, see genuine desert nomad life, and try real nomad cooking.
+Of course, tracking down the correct group may take some more work.
 Most bands include some members who speak at least a little French, and Clay or any competent interpreter can help a lot.
-This is an opportunity for reaction rolls, use of Influence and Language skills, and roleplaying.
-In the worst case, given local poverty levels, a few small cash payments can go a long way, although PCs should perhaps be careful; if they get a reputation for excessive generosity, nobody will do anything for them without a payment.
-(They may then run out of spare cash, and banking facilities in Timbuktu are limited.)
+This is an opportunity for some reaction rolls, use of Influence and Language skills, and roleplaying.
+In the worst case, given local poverty levels, a few small cash payments can go a long way, although PCs should perhaps be careful; if they get a reputation for excessive generosity, nobody will do anything for them without a payment, which can be inconvenient.
+(They can run out of spare cash, and banking facilities in Timbuktu are limited.)

-Eventually, they'll find the band, whose members unfortunately only include one rather poor French speaker (skill 9).
-Clay or a police interpreter will be immensely helpful here, but even then, it will take effort to draw these people out; they don't want to be accused of banditry, and they sense that they're now involved in more than they expected.
-(If they're threatened, they'll clam up and look for a chance to disappear into the desert.)
-However, they should eventually be persuaded to explain that they found this old European in the middle of the desert, some way west of the road which runs north to the tiny communities of Araouane and Taoudenni - and no, they don't have the faintest idea what he was doing there.
-There was nothing else which they saw which would seem relevant, and the sand that way is loose enough that following his tracks would be impossible.
+Eventually, they will find the band, whose members unfortunately only include one rather poor French speaker (skill 9).
+Clay or a police interpreter will be immensely helpful here, and even then, it will take a little effort to draw these people out; they donĴt want to be accused of banditry, and they sense that this act has got them involved in more than they expected.
+(If theyĴre threatened, theyĴre likely to clam up and look for a chance to disappear into the desert.)
+However, they should eventually be persuaded to explain that they found this old European in the middle of the desert, some way west of the road which runs north to the tiny communities of Araouane and Taoudenni Ĭ and no, they donĴt have the faintest idea what he was doing there.
+There was nothing else which they saw which would seem relevant, and the sand that way is loose enough that following his tracks would be virtually impossible.
 Clay or any other interpreter will scratch his head at this point, and say no, there really is nothing out there.

 However, towards the end of the conversation, one of the Tuaregs will say something in his native language in passing, leading to a brief exchange within the group.
-If pressed on this (and Clay will ask, if he's present), they'll will eventually produce a muttered volley of speech in their native language.
-The interpreter will turn round and say, "They say that they found him not very far from - I don't know, some kind of forbidden area.
+If pressed on this (and Clay will ask, if heĴs present and the PCs donĴt), theyĴll will eventually produce a muttered volley of speech in their native language.
+The interpreter will turn round and say, ÍThey say that they found him not very far from Ĭ I donĴt know, some kind of forbidden area.
 A place where all travelers become lost and turned aside.
-It's something they don't like to talk about, I think.
-They just don't go there."
+ItĴs something they donĴt like to talk about, I think.
+They just donĴt go there.Ĺ